prncc/steam-scraper/README.md

 ### Controlling the Job

 You can issue commands to the scrapyd process running on the remote machine using a simple [HTTP JSON API](http://scrapyd.readthedocs.io/en/stable/index.html).
-First, we create an egg for this project using
+First, create an egg for this project:
 ```bash
 python setup.py bdist_egg
 ```
-You can copy the egg and your review url file to `scrapy-runner-01` via
+Copy the egg and your review url file to `scrapy-runner-01` via
 ```bash
 scp output/review_urls_01.txt scrapy-runner-01:/home/ubuntu/run/
 scp dist/steam_scraper-1.0-py3.6.egg scrapy-runner-01:/home/ubuntu/run